pretix/pretix/doc/api/resources/items.rst

                                                                  Can be empty.
 Only writable during creation, use separate endpoint to modify this later.
-├ id                                  integer                    Internal ID of the variation ├ default_price                       money (string)             The price set directly for this variation or ``null`` ├ price                               money (string)             The price used for this variation.
+├ id                                  integer                    Internal ID of the variation ├ value                               multi-lingual string       The "name" of the variation ├ default_price                       money (string)             The price set directly for this variation or ``null`` ├ price                               money (string)             The price used for this variation.
 This is either the
                                                                  same as ``default_price`` if that value is set or equal